grahamstark/staying_put_sim/report/technical.md

 As discussed, we are also making a number of random assignments in our modelled population (employment status, skills of carers and so on).
 To smooth out the effects of these, we run the simulations multiple times [^FN200] with different random draws, and report averages.
 Multiple simulations also allows us to estimate the variability in our results as a result of randomness.
 (These random variations are of course not the only source of uncertainty here - there are also all the modelling assumptions we've detailed above).

 # Bibliography

-[^FNLHA]: the rental areas used here don't usually coincide with local authorities; the rent used is chosen randomly from those mapped to that local authority.
-See Fenton (2012) for a Local Authority to BRMA mapping; since Fenton is rather dated, on occassion a national average category A rent had to be used when no mapping was obvious.

-[^JCODE1]: The code for this is in the Julia source file [StayingPutSim.jl](https://github.com/grahamstark/staying_put_sim/blob/master/src/StayingPutSim.jl)

-[^OFSTED18]: OFSTED (2019), "Number of young people in foster care who became 18"

-[^DFE18]: DFE 2019b, Underling Data, File "CareLeavers17182018_amended.csv", column "CL_Stayput_18"

-[^FN200]: 200 iterations in the reported results